Liverpool thrashed 4-0 by Man City in 1st game as champions

 Receiving a pass from Foden, Sterling took the ball past Gomez with left boot before using his right to knock in City’s second in the 35th minute.
 Sterling and Gomez reunited in a Premier League match for the first time since Liverpool's victory over City at Anfield in November that was followed the next day by a training camp altercation while they were on England duty.

-After being run ragged in central defense, Gomez was substituted at halftime.
+After being run ragged in central defence , Gomez was substituted at halftime.

 Before the break, City still had time to produce a third.